ciro-mota/ciro-mota/README_en.md

 </div>-->

 <div align="center">
-  <p style="text-align:left;text-indent:30px;font-size:16px">Technologist by education.
-Content creator in spare time.
+  <p style="text-align:left;text-indent:30px;font-size:16px">Technologist by training.
+Small content creator in his spare time.
 Nerd by principle, Gamer by choice...
 But only when you feel like it!
 Eager for challenges and constant learning.
-I was close to Information Security, but stumbled upon the Open Source world and got carried away.
-Since then, I consider myself a DevOps aspirant.</p>
+I stumbled upon the FLOSS world and got carried away.
+Since then, I consider myself a defender of this world.</p>
 </div>

 <div align="center">